hay-wire/botman/README.md

 #BotMan

+Checkout this project live at [botman.in](https://www.botman.in/?UTM_SOURCE=github-project).

 ## BotMan | The Exotic Bots Collection

-This is a collection of great bots who assist you in daily works, sort of digital companions.
+This project is intended to be a collection of useful bots who assist you in daily works, sort of digital companions.
 For now, I'm starting with Loki - the facebook messaging bot who will send your messages to all (or the ones you select) the people in your facebook friends' list.
 Hope to add more soon.

 ## Setting up the project